 4. Quiet shutter release: When you switched D7000’s release mode to quiet mode indicated by letter Q, it silences the camera’s beep noise, reduces the mirror sound it makes when it flips back down, and delays that “noise” until you release the shutter button.

-5. Self-timer: Self-timer mode can be used to delay the shutter release by few seconds once shutter release button is pressed.
-This can be used as an alternative of remote release to reduce camera shake while taking long exposure photographs using tripod.
-You can specify delay of 2 sec, 5 sec, 10 sec or 20 sec by navigating through CSM #c3.
-You can also set number of shots taken and interval between each shot.
+5. Self-timer: Self-timer mode can be used to delay the shutter release by few seconds once the shutter release button is pressed.
+This feature can also be used as an alternative of remote release to reduce the camera shake while taking long exposure photographs using tripod.
+You can specify the delay of 2 sec, 5 sec, 10 sec or 20 sec by navigating through CSM #c3.
+You can also set the number of shots taken and the interval between each shot.

-6. Remote control: This release mode can be used only when you want to use Nikon Wireless remote control, ML-L3, to remotely control shutter release button.
-You don’t have to use this mode when using Nikon MC-DC2 wired cable for shutter release.
-The remote control can be used in three modes: Delayed Remote (shutter releases two seconds after you press the button on the ML-L3 IR remote); Quick Response Remote (the shutter trips immediately when the button is pressed); and Remote Mirror Up (press once to flip up the mirror, a second time to release the shutter).
+6. Remote control: Remote control release mode can only be used when you want to use the Nikon Wireless remote control, ML-L3, to remotely control the shutter release button.
+You don’t have to use this mode when using Nikon MC-DC2 wired cable for the shutter release.
+The remote control can be used in three modes: Delayed Remote (shutter releases two seconds after you press the button on the ML-L3 IR remote); Quick Response Remote (the shutter trips immediately when the button is pressed); and Remote Mirror Up (press once to flip up the mirror, and the second time to release the shutter).

-7. Mirror Up (Mup): When this mode is selected, pressing the shutter release button all the way down once lifts the mirror and pressing it a second time takes the picture and returns the mirror to it’s down position.
+7. Mirror Up (Mup): When this mode is selected, pressing the shutter release button all the way down once lifts the mirror and pressing it again takes the picture and returns the mirror to it’s down position.